zoltanjelovich/Big-Data-Tools-and-Analytics/README.md

 Hi!
-This is a DAG file to automate an ETL pipeline user Apache Airflow.
+This is a DAG file to automate an ETL pipeline using Apache Airflow.